Hips speak volumes! They naturally want to express joy, balance, and the movement of Life

 Get up and Dance! – Hips just want to have fun!

 For many complaints, dancing is a wonderful panacea.
-In fact, complaining – about anything – is a sign of congested energy in the hips.
+In fact, complaining – about anything – is a sign of congested energy in the hip area.

 Digestive constipation affects flow of energy through the whole lower trunk.
-Dancing and uncongesting the hips physically can help your digestion tremendously.
+Dancing and uncongesting the whole pelvic area can help your digestion tremendously.

 Fear (of pregnancy or violation) is another thing that shuts down the hips and prevents the joyful expression of life-force energy.
 If you have fear in there, try dancing in a safe way, by yourself and see if you can un-stick some of that long-stuck energy.